Flying Tiger (Marvel Comics): Fictional character biography

 Later, Flying Tiger joined the Crimson Cowl's Masters of Evil.
 The group's plot to blackmail the governments of the world using a weather-controlling machine was stopped by the Thunderbolts.

-Later in San Francisco, Flying Tiger was defeated by Armory.

-During the "Fear Itself" storyline, Flying Tiger was seen trying to escape from the demolished Raft until he ran into the Avengers Academy staff.

 Flying Tiger and Puff Adder were watching TV when a bandaged Peter Parker rolled in on a wheelchair and joined them.
 Parker realized that he was among the supervillains when Shocker appeared with an updated mask that Tinkerer created for him.
 The Black Lodge's Surgeon General asked Flying Tiger to help take down Spider-Man.
-Flying Tiger joined Puff Adder and Eel II in fighting the still-bandaged Spider-Man.
-During the fight, Flying Tiger tossed Spider-Man against a wall only to be later knocked out by Spider-Man.
-Upon Firebrand setting the building on fire, Spider-Man got Flying Tiger and Eel's bodies out of the building.
+Flying Tiger joined Puff Adder and Eel in fighting the still-bandaged Spider-Man.
+During the fight, Flying Tiger tosses Spider-Man against a wall, only to be knocked out.
+After Firebrand sets the building on fire, Spider-Man brings Flying Tiger and Eel to safety.

-During the Avengers: Standoff! storyline, Flying Tiger was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the Avengers: Standoff! storyline, Flying Tiger appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-Flying Tiger later appears as a member of Baron Helmut Zemo's "New Masters" alongside fellow villains Firebrand and Plantman II.
+Flying Tiger later appears as a member of Helmut Zemo's "New Masters" alongside Firebrand and Plantman.
 They later encounter Steve Rogers, the original Captain America, Free Spirit and Jack Flag.
-During the fight, Flying Tiger is defeated by Jack Flag.
+During the fight, Flying Tiger is defeated by Flag.

-During the "Hunted" storyline, Flying Tiger is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt that is sponsored by Arcade's company Arcade Industries.
-He was shown being grabbed by one of the Hunter-Bots created by Arcade Industries while trying to flee.
+During the "Hunted" storyline, Flying Tiger is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, sponsored by Arcade.
+He attempts to flee, only to be grabbed by one of Arcade's Hunter-Bots.

+While investigating a burning building, Iron Man is ambushed by Flying Tiger and Tiger Shark, who have formed the Tiger Pack.
+The two were enlisted by Justine Hammer to create a diversion so that she can help A.I.M. and Roxxon in their plans to take over Stark Unlimited.